 In the morning, go easy on Retinoids and Vitamin C serums..

 5. Next step is the serum- Serums are like VERBs in English language.
 The action word.
 Serums are amazing.
 They are sometimes light or milky/creamy.
 They actually do work wonders in rejuvenating, firming, tightening, lightening and renewing the skin.

 6. Slather that moisturizer all over your body, in reckless abandon.
 Use generously

 7. Seal up/lock up the moisture with your rich oils.
 While others apply rich oils before moisturizes, I know how thick oils are.

-They might penetrate the skin when used over lighter products but believe me, nothing goes into the skin after oils are applied.
-This is the reason the skin easily gets clogged by oils.
+They might penetrate the skin when used over lighter products but believe me, nothing goes into the skin after oils or moisturisers are applied.
 They are so protective, lubricating and can not let anything penetrate the sebum-after it is applied.
-Even water may suffer.
+Even water won’t.
+Try it.

 Note- Not all layering is tailored to follow sans suit, sometimes, spot treatments might make you apply serums before treating the spot.

 You might also find yourself using thicker serums or multiple serums, altering the flow.
 In all of these, nothing is cast in stone.
 Use the thinnest water like product, end with the thickest product.